727yubin/Scoreboard/README.md

 # Scoreboard
-This program is a basketball scoreboard that includes a shot clock.
+This program is a scoreboard.
+The basketball one includes a shot clock.
 This is used at my school, [LES Loueizeh](lesbg.com), with a Raspberry Pi over VNC.

 This program can also recover data if a power outage occurs during a game.